-Contribute to your Sobriety by Increasing Health and Fitness
+Sobriety: Contribute to it by Increasing Health and Fitness

-Holistic health is a big part of recovery and overcoming addiction.
+Holistic health is a big part of Sobriety and overcoming addiction.
 That is why physical fitness plays a key ingredient in the process.

 Working out can help you channel obsessive thoughts associated with cravings and will even give you a goal to work towards, goals that can work together with goals for sobriety and even health.
 Focusing on running faster, lifting heavier or even just aesthetics, when goals like these have been reached, it’s much easier to see progress.

 Trying to track process with recovery could be very difficult, since there aren’t anything tangible to grasp but with fitness, it gives you the opportunity to actively work towards your goal.

 Its obvious that exercising won’t cure the addiction but, growing evidence shows it plays an important role in helping addicts recover and avoid relapse.
 Focusing on fitness goals, instead of worrying of recovering, puts you in a positive mindset.

 There is a misunderstanding about fitness being some kind of a distraction for those recovering, but studies have shown working out actually boosts critical brain chemicals -dopamine, noradrenaline, serotonin- the same chemicals sparked by most drug addictions.

 The science behind training

 Many treatment centers use exercising as part of their treatment and there is science behind it to back up the approach.
 Scientists have found that intense training causes a release of endorphins and endocannibinoids, a marijuana like substance that enhances the natural high feeling that we get.